olinjs/olinjs/deepdives/WebGL/README.md

   gl_Position = projection*view*model*vec4(position,1);;
 }
 ```
 And that's it.
 However, if we want to render things with lighting and color we generally will need to add some additional calculations to our vertex shader.
-If we want to impliment the Blinn-Phong lighting model, a relative good-looking photo realisic lighting model, we would add the following to our vertex shader:
+If we want to impliment the Blinn-Phong lighting model, a relative good-looking photo realisic lighting model, we would replace `void main()` with the following to our vertex shader:
 ```
 uniform mat4 inverseModel;
 uniform mat4 inverseView;